-This page of the UBC Edgeworth Lab describes the Knowledge Mobilization (Kmb) and dissemination efforts of the UBC-Psychometric Research Initiative.
+This page of the UBC Edgeworth Lab describes the UBC-Psychometric Research Initiative’s Knowledge Mobilization (Kmb) and dissemination efforts.

 How do we think about knowledge mobilization?
 As noted by Canadian granting agencies such as the Social Sciences and Humanities Research Council (SSHRC), “knowledge mobilization is an umbrella term encompassing a wide range of activities relating to the production and use of research results, including knowledge synthesis, dissemination, transfer, exchange, and co-creation or co-production by researchers and knowledge users (SSHRC, 2022).”

-In addition to the [publications and scholarly activities], our knowledge mobilization efforts include freely available [webinars and invited addresses], [monographs and research reports], and extensive resources we have made available on special topics like the impact of and how to correct for [survey nonparticipation (unit nonresponse)].
+In addition to the [publications and scholarly activities], our knowledge mobilization efforts include freely available [invited addresses & webinars], [monographs and research reports], and extensive resources we have made available on special topics like the impact of and how to correct for [survey nonparticipation (unit nonresponse)].

 Webinar Series – all of the webinars and learning opportunities on our YouTube channel are freely available as part of the UBC-Psychometric Research Initiative’s knowledge mobilization efforts to maximize the impact of the research for the benefit of improved psychometric research and practice, testing, assessment, and survey design globally.